hartnash/RNA_seq/README.md

 Here, we have 6 populations in which 3 are resistant and 3 are susceptible to the herbicide indaziflam

 # Tools used
-1.fastp - for removing adapter sequences and quality check of raw fastq files Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560
+1. fastp - for removing adapter sequences and quality check of raw fastq files Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560

-2.Hisat2 - for aligning the raw reads to the genome (Kim, D., Paggi, J.M., Park, C. et al. Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype.
+2. Hisat2 - for aligning the raw reads to the genome (Kim, D., Paggi, J.M., Park, C. et al. Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype.
 Nat Biotechnol 37, 907–915 (2019)

-3.SAMTools - for converting and handling SAM/BAM files
+3. SAMTools - for converting and handling SAM/BAM files
 (Heng Li and others, The Sequence Alignment/Map format and SAMtools, Bioinformatics, Volume 25, Issue 16, August 2009, Pages 2078–2079, https://doi.org/10.1093/bioinformatics/btp352)

-4.EdgeR - for making comparisons between different populations and getting differentially expressed genes. http://bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf
+4. EdgeR - for making comparisons between different populations and getting differentially expressed genes. http://bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf

 # Procedure

-# 1. - Trimming and filtering raw reads
+# 1 - Trimming and filtering raw reads
 fastp is a command-line tool that can trim the adapter sequences, filter low quality reads and provide quality control files for the raw reads. it provides the quality control files in html and json format, to see the quality of the sequences.

 ## To install fastp